Saturday, October 07, 2006

 We took Chamisa to the Windsor Trail, and from there, I started dealing with a slow leak in the rear tire.
 I kept hopping off the bike and pumping the tire up with air hoping the Stan’s would fill the leak—no luck.
 I eventually had to hop of the bike and deal with removing a tubeless tire off its rim…not easy at all.
 Eventually, some guys came biking by and were able to get the thing off from me, and I was good to go from there.
 Yes, I played the “helpless female” because I was sick and tired of working on the thing…being a chick has its advantages.
 Turns out Stan’s wasn’t working because it had turned into some sort of fungi looking Stan’s turd rather than the nasty milky/oily substance it normally is.
 Guess it’s time to add new Stan’s in the front tire if the rear is like that already.

-Well, with totally cold legs by now, we headed back out on
+Well, with totally cold legs by now, we headed back out on We made it up to

 Unfortunately, the last of the plan was foiled by rain, and lots of it!!
 We decided, smartly, to turn around on